The student must meet the following requirement to be able to enroll in the program:

 3. I understand that the school may terminate my enrollment if I fail to comply with scheduled log in hours, attendance, academic, and financial requirements or if I fail to abide by established standards of conduct, as outlined in the school catalog.
 While enrolled in the school, I understand that I must maintain satisfactory academic progress as described in the school catalog and that my financial obligation to the school must be paid in full before a certificate or credential may be awarded.

-4. I understand that Zurik Healthcare Institute guarantees the transferability of a certificate to institutions of higher education and the importance of consulting with institutions to which student may seek to transfer.
-Therefore, all transcripts are transferable to other institution of higher education.
-In cases where transferability is guaranteed Zurik Healthcare Institute must provide me copies of transfer agreements that name the exact institution(s) and include agreement details and limitations.
+4. I understand that the school does not guarantee transferability of credit and that in most cases, credits or coursework are not likely to transfer to another institution.
+In cases where transferability is guaranteed, [school name] must provide me copies of transfer agreements that name the exact institution(s) and include agreement details and limitations.

 5. I hereby acknowledge that Zurik Healthcare Institute has made available to me all required disclosure information listed under the Consumer Information section of this Enrollment Agreement.